Finschia/finschia-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 3. Query the client state using the identifiers pair.
 Note that this query will return a `"Not Found"` response if the current chain is not connected to this channel.
-4. Retrieve the the client identifier or chain identifier from the client state (eg: on Tendermint clients) and store it locally.
+4. Retrieve the the client identifier or chain identifier from the client state (eg: on Ostracon clients) and store it locally.

 Using the gRPC gataway client service the steps above would be, with a given IBC token `ibc/7F1D3FCF4AE79E1554D670D1AD949A9BA4E4A3C76C63093E17E446A46061A7A2` stored on `chainB`: